 Preheat oven to 450 degrees Fahrenheit and place a large, empty pan or stir-fry skillet in the oven.

 Remove the pan from the oven and spray lightly with olive oil.
-Place the skirt steak in the pan and return to the oven for 6 to 9 minutes, depending on how well done you like your steak.
+Place the skirt steak in the pan and return to the oven for six to nine minutes, depending on how well done you like your steak.
 Then, flip the steak over and bake for half the time it cooked on the first side.

 Place the steak on a serving platter and spoon the sauteed mushrooms on top.

 Practice Food Safety